PatrickCarollo/aws-microservice-cicd-iac/README.md

 either an existing Github repo or a new Codecommit repo.

 ## Pre setup notes:
-+ set parameters `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
++ you'll set `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider:
-    - A Connection should be setup for the desired account in Codepipeline>Settings>Connections
+    - A Connection should be setup for the desired account in Console at Codepipeline>Settings>Connections
-    - Should run the cp cmds first to
 + Per each microservice- An existing Repository with Git branch named `dev` or `main` should exist before launching CI/CD stack